-If youʻre booking your trip to Charleston last minute, we have you covered.
+If youʻre booking your trip to Charleston last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

-- Ghosts of Charleston night walking tour (top-rated in the city!)
+- Ghosts of Charleston night walking tour (top-rated in the city; great for kids)

 🚗 Visiting Charleston independently?
 Be sure to book your South Carolina rental car ahead of time to ensure availability!